The Voice (Lil Durk album)

 The Voice is the sixth studio album by American rapper Lil Durk.
 It was released on December 24, 2020, by Only the Family, Alamo Records and Geffen Records.
-The album contains guest appearances from late rapper King Von, 6lack, Young Thug, YNW Melly, and Booka600.
+The album contains guest appearances from late rapper King Von, whom the album is also dedicated, 6lack, Young Thug, YNW Melly, and Booka600.
 A deluxe edition was released on January 29, 2021, with twelve additional tracks.
 It features additional guest appearances from Lil Baby, Pooh Shiesty, and Sydny August.

 The Voice is Lil Durk's final album for Geffen Records, as his home label, Alamo Records, was acquired by Sony Music in June 2021.
 Since July 2021, the album is no longer distributed by Geffen Records.

 Background

 The title of the album is actually Lil Durk's longtime nickname.
 He had been teasing it for a while, starting with by posting a picture of him on social media, promoting the title track, on August 28, 2020.
 He initially stated he would release new music on the same day as rapper 6ix9ine's second studio album, TattleTales, amid their feud.

 The album is a tribute to late American rapper King Von, a longtime friend and then-labelmate of the rapper, who died from a shooting in Atlanta, Georgia, on November 6, 2020.
 He was involved in a controversy in a nightclub in the premises of the area at around 3:20 a.m. between two groups of men, one of them being associated with fellow American rapper Quando Rondo.
 Both parties were using firearms to fight, and two off-duty police officers took part in making the situation come to a close by threatening to use additional gunfire.
 He was rushed to the hospital and after surgeries, he was pronounced dead.
 His passing affected Lil Durk heavily, who proceeded to deactivate all of his social media accounts until he announced the release of "Backdoor" on December 20, 2020.
 Thus, the cover of the album has a picture of the two together.